Contents

 3.2 Localization

-1. Tool Search: Providing grep or file-search tools for the agent to use dynamically (SWE-Agent).
+2. Search Tools: Providing grep or file-search tools for the agent to use dynamically (SWE-Agent).

 4. Vulnerabilities and Safety

-Giving models execution privileges carries inherent risks.
+Giving models execution privileges carries significant, inherent risks.

 Industry Mitigations: